 The status of whether each Brain is available locally, online, or both is also displayed.
-Each Brain in the Brains tab will have an icon appearing in the lower right-hand corner of the thumbnail.
-Right-click on a Brain or click on the status icon to display a menu of options for that Brain, as shown below.
-The appearance of the icon(s) help you identify whether the Brain is Local, Synced (local and online) or Online only.
+Each Brain in the Brains tab will have two icons appearing in the lower right-hand corner of the thumbnail.
+The first is a status icon to help you identify whether the Brain is Local, Synced (local and online) or Online only.